hszumila/cfns-ss/README.md

 -From here, you will be in eic-shell in the terminal.
 You can open the Jupyter Lab browser if it does not open automatically: jupyter lab --ip=0.0.0.0 --no-browser --ServerApp.token='' --ServerApp.password='' --allow-root

 To begin, open the Introduction.ipynb.

+The order we will work through:
+Introduction, Tutorial Setup, Exploring available files, Working with Uproot, Working with Simulation output, Analyzing output, Running full simulations